Google smart-city spinoff folding over founder's health

 Google parent company Alphabet is folding one of its subsidiaries back into Google as the startup’s founder steps down to confront a neurological disease.

-Sidewalk Labs CEO Dan Doctoroff said Thursday he’s leaving the company focused on environmentally sustainable urban planning technology because he “very likely” has ALS, also known as Lou Gehring’s disease.
+Sidewalk Labs CEO Dan Doctoroff said Thursday he’s leaving the company focused on environmentally sustainable urban planning technology because he “very likely” has ALS, also known as Lou Gehrig’s disease.

 But Doctoroff said in a Medium post about his departure Thursday that four products developed by Sidewalk Labs now fit squarely into Google’s commitments to be more environmentally sustainable and go carbon-free by 2030.